-Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Both Description and Supply Limits Eosinophilic Gastrointestinal Disorder Formula You pay 25% of the Prescription Drug Charge per Prescription Order or Refill for Eosinophilic Gastrointestinal Disorder Formula.
+Outpatient Prescription Drug Benefits What Is the Amount \ This May Include a Copayr Description and Supply Limits Eosinophilic Gastrointestinal Disorder Formula You pay 25% of the Prescription Drug Charge per Prescription Order or Refill for Eosinophilic Gastrointestinal Disorder Formula.
 Benefits for Eosinophilic Gastrointestinal Disorder Formula are subject to payment of the Annual Drug Deductible in high deductible health plans only.
-Medical Foods iption Drug Charge per Prese Benefits for Medical Foods are subject to payment of the Annual Drug Deductible in high deductible health plans only. for Medical Foods to treat an Inherited Metabolic Disorder.
+Medical Foods Benefits for Medical Foods are subject to payment of the Annual Drug Deductible in high deductible health plans only.
+You pay 50% of the Prescription Drug Charge per Prescription Order or Refill for Medical Foods to treat an Inherited Metabolic Disorder.
 Specialty Prescription on Drug Products Your Copayment and/or Coinsurance is determined by the PDL Management Committee's tier placement of the Specialty Prescription Drug Product.
-All Specialty Prescription Drug Products on the Prescription Drug List are placed on Tier 1, Tier 2 or Tier 3.
-Please contact Network Pharmacy For a Tier 1 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$20.00 per Prescription Order or Refill.
-For a Tier 2 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$90.00 per Prescription Order or Out-of-Network Pharmacy For a Tier 1 Specialty Prescription Drug Product: None of the Out- of-Network Reimbursement Rate after you pay \$20.00 per Prescription Order or Refill.
-For a Tier 2 Specialty Prescription Drug Product: None of the Out- of-Network The following supply limits apply.
-As written by the provider, up to a consecutive 90- day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug manufacturer's packaging size, or based on
+All Specialty Prescription Drug Products on the Prescription Drug For a Tier 1 Specialty Prescription Drug Product: None of the Prescription Drug Charge after you pay \$20.00 per Prescription Order or Refill.
+For a Tier 2 Specialty Prescription Drug Product: None of the Out-of-Network Pharmacy For a Tier 1 Specialty Prescription Drug Product: None of the Out- of-Network Reimbursement Rate after you pay \$20.00 per Prescription Order or Refill.
+For a Tier 2 Specialty The following supply limits apply. • As written by the provider, up to a consecutive 90-day supply of a Specialty Prescription Drug Product, unless adjusted based on the drug List are placed on Tier 1, Tier 2 or Tier 3.
+Please contact Prescription Drug Charge after you pay \$90.00 per Prescription Order or Prescription Drug manufacturer's packaging size, or based on